Belt press shopping is not like your typical shopping, it’s a little more hands-on. However, that’s to be expected when you’re juicing, right?

-Now, if a Kreuzmayr Single Belt Press had been used, there would have been some different outcomes.
+If you use a Kreuzmayr Single Belt Press, the outcome is different.
 For this example, we are going to use a Kreuzmayr KEB 400 which is the smallest belt press we offer.
-With the same input of pressing 40,000 liters, the output from the KEB 400 would be 4000 liters, double that of the rack and cloth in half the time.
+With the same input of pressing 40,000 liters, the output from the KEB 400 would be 4000 liters.
+That is double of the rack and cloth in half the time.

 To accomplish this, only ten days with a shift of seven hours each is required.
 This labor total equals 70 hours at a rate of 15$ costing the operation $1050.
 Compared to the rack and cloth labor expense, this is a stark difference of $6150.